A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Results

 \subsubsection{Binary Classification with LOPO}

 LOPO cross-validation is particularly relevant in medical studies, where patient-specific variations can significantly impact the model's predictions.
 Table \ref{tab:BC_LOPO} presents the performance metrics for various machine learning models when evaluated using the LOPO cross-validation method for binary classification.
-LOPO is a stringent evaluation method where the model is trained on all patients except one, who is then used as the test set.
+LOPO is a stringent evaluation method in which the model is trained in all patients except one, who is then used as the test set.
 This process is repeated for each patient, ensuring that the model's performance is tested on unseen data in each iteration.

 From the results, LightGBM shows the highest ROC AUC (0.6773) and PR AUC (0.8998), indicating better performance in distinguishing between the two classes compared to other models.
 Gradient Boosting and Random Forest also perform reasonably well, with ROC AUC values of 0.6556 and 0.6209, respectively.
-SVM and MLP perform the worst in terms of ROC AUC, indicating they might struggle more with the variability in the patient data.
+SVM and MLP perform the worst in terms of ROC AUC, indicating they might struggle more with the variability in patient data.